review with features, price and specifications - Asap Land

 screen9

-El terminal ha sido cedido para el análisis por parte de Xiaomi.
+El terminal ha sido cedido para la prueba por parte de OnePlus.
 Puedes consultar nuestra política de relaciones con empresas.

 Add Comment